aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-disc-usage/_index.md

 The **Get Disk Usage** operation returns real‑time storage metrics for your Aspose.Cells Cloud account.
 Use this endpoint to monitor consumed and total disk space.

-Prerequisites: You must have a valid Aspose Cloud account and an access token (JWT) with sufficient permissions.

 ### Web API

 ```http